crasowas/app_privacy_manifest_fixer/README.md

 ### Custom Templates

-To create custom templates, place them in the `UserTemplates` directory with the following structure:
+To create custom templates, place them in the `Templates/UserTemplates` directory with the following structure:

 - `Templates/UserTemplates/AppTemplate.xcprivacy`
 - `Templates/UserTemplates/FrameworkTemplate.xcprivacy`